 However, unlike the medley of applications available from Microsoft Office, Google Drive allows people from different computers to edit and collaborate on presentations, documents, and even spreadsheets together.
 Making it the perfect tool for collaboration when you’re working remotely.

-The system also boasts other HR friendly benefits such as:
+This HR system also boasts other HR friendly, time-saving benefits such as:

 A. Automated Payroll System: The automatic computation of wages based on customer requirements.

 B. Time Clock, Attendance, and Leave Tracking: To help you keep track of all the hours clocked in by your employees.